-"Over the years, counseling psychologists have engaged in thoughtful and ongoing dialogue regarding the qualities that characterize counseling psychology as a specialty (Gelso & Fretz, 2001; Rude, Weissberg, & Gazda, 1988; Whiteley, 1984).
-The study and practice of career development and counseling, systematic training in interpersonal skills, and the provision of preventive, remedial, and educational interventions have historically been employed as prominent descriptors of counseling psychology.
+1 Frank, G., (1984).
+The Boulder Model: History, rationale, and critique.
+Professional Psychology: Research and Practice, 15(3), 417-435 preventive, remedial, and educational interventions have historically been employed as prominent descriptors of counseling psychology.
 In addition, counseling psychology as a field has emphasized attention to issues of cultural and individual diversity, serving as leaders in the creation and adoption of several sets of APA guidelines related to diversity in professional practice, including but not limited to the Guidelines on Race and Ethnicity in Psychology (2019), the Multicultural Guidelines on Education, Training, Research, and Organizational Change (2002), Guidelines for Practice with Lesbian, Gay, and Bisexual Clients (2011), Guidelines for Psychological Practice with Older Adults (2004), Guidelines for Assessment and Intervention with Persons with Disabilities (2011), Guidelines for Psychological Practice with Transgender and Gender Nonconforming People (2015), and Guidelines for Psychological Practice with Girls and Women (2007, 2018).
 The integration of theory, research, and practice and respect for diversity has been emphasized since the inception of Counseling Psychology as a specialty field.